Kyogle Council

-The Mayor of Kyogle Council is Clr.
-Kylie Thomas.
+The mayor of Kyogle Council is Danielle Mulholland.

-In 2015, Kyogle Council was deemed 'not fit for future' by the New South Wales government's Independent Pricing and Regulatory Tribunal and urged to merge with a nearby council., however the government backflipped later in 2015 and allowed the council to continue in its current form.
+In 2015, Kyogle Council was deemed 'not fit for future' by the New South Wales government's Independent Pricing and Regulatory Tribunal and was urged to merge with a nearby council, although the NSW government backflipped later in 2015 and allowed the council to continue in its current form.

 Towns and localities

 Heritage listings

 The Kyogle Council has a number of heritage-listed sites, including: